Closed Caption Volunteers Needed

 - Words are sometimes completely wrong.
 Mikey = Lucky sometimes.
 Eight can be Ate.

-- Please allow me to have my personality and not change my slang into more formal language.
-I want to be informal as being formal doesn’t fit my personality.
+- Please allow me to have my personality and not change my slang into a more formal language.
+I want to be informed as being formal doesn’t fit my personality.
 I prefer those who cannot hear me or speak my language to understand that about me.

 Go to any video on our YouTube Channel.
 Click the GEAR BUTTON on LEFT in the video player.
 Then click Subtitles/CC then ADD Subtitles/CC.
-Video will stop and open an new window to begin edits.
+The video will stop and open a new window to begin edits.
 Then Click the BLUE BUTTON to select English.
 Editing is then open for you to make corrections.

 The video will change to show you the script on the left.
 To begin editing.
 Click EDIT on the upper right.